nearmap/olr/CONTRIBUTING.md

 ## Contributing Code

-Please try to use ISSUE and PULL REQUEST templates where provided.

-Follow the Angular commit message guidelines when committing code, or use the provided `npm run git` command to run _commitizen_ commits.
+Follow the Angular commit message guidelines when committing code, or use the provided `npm run git` command to run [_commitizen_](https://github.com/commitizen/cz-cli) commits.

 Our preferred means of receiving contributions is through [pull requests](https://help.github.com/articles/using-pull-requests).
 Make sure that your pull request follows our pull request guidelines below before submitting it.